-In Orange County just south of Los Angeles, Christmas doesn't look wintry like one of those old-fashioned greeting cards.
-Yes, neighborhoods put out their holiday lights displays, but Santa is more likely to arrive on a surfboard than in a sleigh and wearing board shorts, not velvet and fur.
+In Orange County, California, Christmas doesn't look like one of those old-fashioned greeting cards.
+Yes, neighborhoods put out their holiday lights displays.
+But Santa is more likely to arrive on a surfboard than in a sleigh, and he'll be wearing board shorts, not velvet and fur.

-But listening to Christmas music while driving with your windows down in warm sunshine on palm-lined streets is a novelty if you live in a colder climate.
-Instead of feeling disoriented and confused by it all, go to see how Californians find unique ways celebrate.
-And Orange County turns out to be one of the best places in the state to do that.
+Don't feel disoriented and confused by it all.
+Instead, go to see how Californians find unique ways to celebrate in Orange County.
+It turns out to be one of the best places in the state to do that.

 By far the most exciting holiday event in Orange County is the Newport Beach Christmas Boat Parade.
-It's one of many California Christmas parades that take place on water instead of land.
-Instead of motorized floats and marching bands, you'll see yachts, boats, and even small dinghies all dressed up in holiday lights, sailing past delighted onlookers.
+Instead of motorized floats and marching bands, you'll see yachts, boats, and even tiny dinghies all glammed up in holiday lights, sailing past delighted onlookers.

 Newport Beach's harbor parade is the largest in Southern California.
-More than 100 watercraft participate, each of them decked out in enough lights to almost turn night to day.
+More than 100 watercraft participate, each of them draped in enough lights to almost turn night into day.